YouenY/YouenY.github.io/trim-the-read-files-using-trim_galore/index.md

 >   Quality trimming decreases the overall number of reads, but increases to the total and proportion of uniquely mapped reads.
 Thus, you get more useful data for downstream analyses.
 Too aggressive quality trimming can negatively impact downstream analysis.

 :man_teacher: : Trimming will delete low-quality reads!!!
-We must use trimming before mapping!!!
+We must trim before mapping!!!

 :woman_teacher: : Trimming may delete some important reads!!!
-Even trash reads is needed for mapping!!!
+Even trash reads are needed for mapping!!!

-:bulb: **So, whether to trim or not depends on your project and the results of your fastqc results!!!**
+:bulb: **So, whether to trim or not depends on your project and the results of your `fastqc` results!!!**

 ## 2. Evaluate the quality of reads using `Fastqc`